Reterics/suhana/tests/README.md

 This document provides information on how to run and write tests for the Suhana project, with a special focus on testing components that depend on hardware or external services.

+## Test Coverage

+The following modules have comprehensive test coverage:

+### 1. error_handling.py (16 tests)
+Tests for the error handling system in `engine/error_handling.py`.

+- **Basic Error Classes**
+  - Tests for SuhanaError and all specific error types (ConfigurationError, BackendError, MemoryError, VectorStoreError, ToolError, NetworkError)
+- **Error Handling**
+  - Tests for handling SuhanaError, standard exceptions, and error handlers
+- **Error Boundary**
+  - Tests for the error boundary decorator with various configurations
+- **Utilities**
+  - Tests for error formatting and default error handling

+### 2. memory_store.py (9 tests)
+Tests for the memory store system in `engine/memory_store.py`.

+- Tests for loading, saving, adding, searching, recalling, and forgetting memory

+### 3. engine_config.py (8 tests)
+Tests for the configuration system in `engine/engine_config.py`.

+- Tests for loading and saving settings, configuring logging, and switching backends

+### 4. utils.py (7 tests)
+Tests for utility functions in `engine/utils.py`.

+- Tests for logging configuration, embedding models, and vector store operations

+### Modules Needing Test Coverage

+The following modules now have test coverage:
+- conversation_store.py ✓
+- history.py ✓
+- interfaces.py ✓
+- net.py ✓
+- tool_store.py ✓

+However, the coverage for these modules is still relatively low and could be improved.
+Additionally, the following modules need better test coverage:
+- tools/*.py (most tool modules have low or no coverage)
+- api_server.py
+- ingest.py
+- ingest_project.py
+- main.py

 ## Running Tests

 To run all tests: